Indian Ocean exploration mission makes historic broadcast

 ALPHONSE ISLAND, Seychelles (AP) — A British-led scientific mission to document changes taking place beneath the Indian Ocean has broadcast its first live, television-quality video transmission from a two-person submersible.

-Monsoon storms and fierce underwater currents continue to present a challenge at greater depths as scientific work begins in earnest on Tuesday.
+Monsoon storms and fierce underwater currents continued to present a challenge at greater depths as scientific work began in earnest on Tuesday off the Seychelles.

 The first transmission came from 60 meters (200 feet) down.
 Previous deep-sea livestreams cataloguing the world's oceans have been via fiber-optic cable.
 The new broadcast uses cutting-edge wireless technology, sending video optically through the waves.